Frequently Asked Questions

 What do you mean by 'exclusive level of access' to industry professional guests?
 How are you different than other schools?

-The proof is in our alumni.
-Some of our past students include well-known names such as James Cameron, Dean Devlin, Matt Groening, Nancy Meyers, Sylvester Stallone, and many others.
-Our alumni also includes noted screenwriting teachers Syd Field, Michael Hauge, and Robert McKee, who all began their teaching careers at Sherwood Oaks.
+Our esteemed alumni, boasting names such as James Cameron, Dean Devlin, Matt Groening, Nancy Meyers, Sylvester Stallone, and acclaimed screenwriting teachers Syd Field, Michael Hauge, and Robert McKee, serve as testaments to our enduring success.

 I’ve been to several events where top industry professionals have appeared.
 So far the only individuals I’ve been able to connect with are others in the audience.
 Why would your courses be of any different or more helpful to me?

-It is important to distinguish the mere presence of an industry professional in a room from a situation in which that professional is accessible.
-For example, anyone can spot a celebrity across a crowded restaurant.
-But most of us know better than to walk up to that person in that moment and pitch a script in the middle of their lunch.
-It is the same for industry professionals at the events you are speaking of.
-They simply don’t have the time or desire to meet hundreds of audience members.
+It is crucial to differentiate the mere presence of an industry professional in a room from a situation in which that professional is truly accessible.
+For instance, recognizing a celebrity across a crowded restaurant is one thing, but most individuals understand the impracticality of approaching them during their lunch to pitch a script.
+Similarly, industry professionals at the events you mention often lack the time or inclination to engage with hundreds of audience members.

 Who are the guests?
 How do I personally interact with them?

-Producers, executives, directors, story editors, screenwriters, actors — successful professionals from all aspects of the entertainment industry.
-Some students attend an entire year of courses to increase their face-to-face time with our guests and increase their opportunities for success.
+Producers, executives, directors, story editors, screenwriters, and actors—accomplished professionals spanning various facets of the entertainment industry.
+Some students opt for a full year of courses to maximize their face-to-face interactions with our esteemed guests, enhancing their chances for success.

-Each day during the course you will meet up to five executive guests.
-Each guest accepts a one-sheet from any student wishing to offer one, whether or not the student has agent representation.
+Throughout the course, you will have the opportunity to meet up to five executive guests each day.
+These guests willingly accept a one-sheet from any student desiring to present one, regardless of whether the student has agent representation.

-By week’s end you and each of the other writers will have personally met with — AND given your material to — 25-30 different executives from professional production companies.
-We call that a successful week!
+By the week’s conclusion, you and your fellow writers will have personally met and shared your material with 25-30 different executives from renowned production companies.
+We consider that a truly successful week!

 I’ve heard that you sometimes have the heads of very successful companies as guests.
 Does that really happen?